This week, the Highland Village City Council approved nearly $50,000 in funding for area nonprofit organizations.

-The organizations’ services must be of economic benefit to the community or contribute to the quality of life in Highland Village by serving a municipal public purpose, must be provided to the citizens of Highland Village on an equal basis and must enter into a written contract with the city for the provision of services.
+Each year, the council allocates funds to support organizations that provide essential services to Highland Village residents, according to a city news release.
+To be eligible for city funding, the nonprofits’ services must be of economic benefit to the community or contribute to the quality of life in Highland Village by serving a municipal public purpose, they must be provided to Highland Village residents on an equal basis and they must enter into a written contract with the city for the provision of services.